 Summer in Warsaw: things to do in Warsaw in the summertime

 Summer in Warsaw is a wonderful time!
-Especially in July and August, when the city is empty because many Varsovians go on vacation at that time.
+The city is empty in July and August because many Varsovians go on vacation.
 Summer in Warsaw is a time of relaxation – lively green trees and lawns, streets decorated with blooming flowers, and most cafes and restaurants have tables outside.

 This is a great time to visit Warsaw for a weekend or longer.
 And for people living in Warsaw, summer is the perfect opportunity to catch up with culture – a concert, a museum, an exhibition, or a walk in many Warsaw parks.